List of maritime disasters in the 21st century

 A maritime disaster is an accident involving vessels at sea which causes significant damage, injury or loss of life.
 This list covers notable maritime disasters of the 21st century.
-Maritime means ship.

 Peacetime disasters

 All ships are vulnerable to problems from weather conditions, faulty design or human error.
 Some of the disasters below occurred in periods of conflict, although their losses were unrelated to any military action.
 The table listings are in descending order of the magnitude of casualties suffered.